Please click on the listed questions to access the answers below

 In some locations the IELTS may be a more accessible option, visit www.ielts.org to see testing options for this test.

-Many new regularly admitted international students must take the NMSU English Language Placement Test (NMSU’s own testing, consisting of a written essay-style exam and an oral interview) upon arrival at NMSU, regardless of their TOEFL score.
+Many new regularly admitted international students must take the NMSU English Language Placement Test (NMSU’s own testing, consisting of a written essay-style exam) upon arrival at NMSU, regardless of their TOEFL score.

 All new undergraduates take the test, if they do not have a high school diploma from a U.S. high school or are transferring with 30+ acceptable credits from a U.S. or other English-speaking university in a English-speaking country.